Madhubani Paintings

 Madhubani art holds a deep cultural and historical importance, tracing its origins back to ancient times within the folk traditions of India.
 The art form frequently portrays scenes from Hindu mythology, nature, and everyday life.
 These paintings are characterized by intricate motifs, including flowers, birds, animals, and mythological figures.
 Beyond mere aesthetics, Madhubani art often conveys symbolic meanings and narratives.
 I present three distinct Madhubani styles: Bharni, characterized by vibrant colors; Kachni, defined by fine lines; and Godhna, featuring miniature figures akin to tattoos.

 Contact me, to order the painting of your choice.
-Direct purchase of my products on this website has not been enabled currently.
+Direct purchase on this website is not available.

 Embark on a journey back to the 8th or 7th century BC, where legend has it that the roots of Madhubani paintings were sown.
 King Janak, the illustrious ruler of Mithila, ignited this artistic legacy by commissioning skilled artists to immortalize his daughter Sita's nuptials with Prince Rama throughout the kingdom.
 This enchanting tale serves as the genesis of Madhubani art, where the vivid portrayal of Hindu deities and the jubilation of their festivals became synonymous with the rich tapestry of traditional Mithila art.

-River Ganges Flowing from Mount Kailash to Earth
+River Ganges Flowing from Mt.
+Kailash to Earth (2021)

 Ten Avataars of Vishnu (Dasha Avathaar)